What is Nucinta?

 - Financial responsibilities

 - Priorities become subordinated to the opiate addiction

 - Self-control and self-discipline

 The National Institute on Drug Abuse (NIDA), states that increased understanding of the basics of addiction can help people make informed choices regarding their lives.
-It also helps communities adopt science-based policies and treatment programs to reduce drug abuse while supporting the scientific research to improve the Nation’s well-being.
+It also allows communities adopt science-based policies and treatment programs to reduce drug abuse while supporting the scientific research to improve the Nation’s well-being.

 If you suspect a Nucynta overdose is occurring, please call 911 and seek immediate emergency medical attention or call the Poison Help line at 1-800-222-1222.
 Tapentadol overdose can be fatal, and symptoms may include extreme drowsiness, blurred vision, confusion, vomiting, cold and clammy skin, weak pulse, shallow breathing, slow heartbeat, drowsiness or fainting and even death.

 Interactions with alcohol and other depressants (sedatives, hypnotics, tranquilizers) and other opioids may result in overdose.

 Withdrawal symptoms may occur if NUCYNTA® is discontinued abruptly.